psjdavid/Tuppers_self-referential_formula/README.md

 Emboding tupper's self-referential formula with python.

 This time, I'll try the method how to embody 'tupper's self-referential formula'.
-And to take it more invisible, I'll use 'hangeul'.
+And to take it more invisible, I'll use '*'.
 First of all, we should know the formula below;